 Face-to-face document requirements

-MedStar Home Health Care’s goal is to make the documentation process easier.
-Please, see the examples below to ensure your documentation is accurate and complete.
+MedStar Health Home Care’s goal is to make the documentation process easier.
+Please review the list of requirements and Medicare denial examples below to ensure your documentation is accurate and complete.

 All documentation must include:

 - How clinical findings show need for skilled care

 - Primary diagnosis and reason patient requiring home care